jun01px2021/CS220Game/README.md

 8. The game detects win and lose conditions.
 9. Pressing `Q` exits the game.

+CHANGES: The spawn rate has changed from the original plan due to balance patching.

 ## LLM Usage

 I completed this project with the help of ChatGPT, a widely known LLM.
 I used ChatGPT mainly as a programming assistant while implementing and polishing the project.
 Specifically, I used it to help with parts such as formatting the board output in the terminal, improving the game screen text, organizing some helper functions, and implementing the Fibonacci mode logic.